dstotijn/hetty/README.md

 ### Generating CA certificates

-You can generate CA certificates two different ways.
-The first is bundled directly with hetty, and simplifies the process immensely.
+You can generate a CA keypair two different ways.
+The first is bundled directly with Hetty, and simplifies the process immensely.
 The alternative is using OpenSSL to generate them, which provides more control over expiration time and cryptography used, but requires you install the OpenSSL tooling.
 The first is suggested for any beginners trying to get started.